oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     </copy>
     ```

-2. Enter the password to access your local machine if you are asked to enter your password at the command prompt.

-3. In a new terminal, run the following command to note down the external IP address of the Istio ingress gateway.
+2. In a new terminal, run the following command to note down the external IP address of the Istio ingress gateway.

     ```text
     <copy>